 All you need is a basic garment knitting experience.
 This knit sweater pattern uses only Stockinette Stitch, and it is a great knitting project for you.

-I shared this pullover pattern on Ravelry, head over to see their projects photos and how they adapt the basic raglan sweater pattern into different designs.
+I shared this pullover pattern on Ravelry, head over to see their project photos and how they adapt the basic raglan sweater pattern into different designs.

-This pattern consists of knitting patterns of four parts: the Back, the Front, and the two Sleeves.
+This pattern consists of four knitting patterns: the Back, the Front, and the two Sleeves.
 The knitting begins from the bottom and works upward.
 After completing the pieces, block them to the size given in the diagram.
 To complete the raglan sweater, sew the pieces together and knit the collar.

 Knitting Materials & Supplies